atomistic-machine-learning/schnetpack/docs/tutorials/trainmodel.rst

 ----------------------------------------

 The easiest way to train a sacred script on a dataset is to use the provided sacred scripts.
-A general guide to sacred can be found at :ref:'sacred-basics'.
+A general guide to sacred can be found at section :ref:`sacred basics`.
 Use the training script by calling::

     run_schnetpack.py train with ...